diazf/indri/README.md

 If you are not sure where your model fits in the cheatsheet above, a strong baseline is DM+EE.

+**Note to paper readers (including reviewers):** You'll come across papers that use poorly implemented pseudo-relevance baselines (e.g. RM3/EE).
+Here are common mistakes,
+* no parameter tuning (i.e.  a fixed number of feedback documents, expansion terms, or interpolation weight).
+* poor parameter tuning (e.g. only testing 5-25 terms and/or documents).
+I've seen effectiveness peak at hundreds of documents/terms for some collections.
+* unweighted document feedback (i.e. treating all feedback documents as equally relevant).
+* unweighted term expansion (i.e. treating the new terms just additional query terms).

 ## Citation

 Use the standard indri citation and  references to whatever algorithms above you are using.
 Link to the code for reproducibility.